 Leanne, Veterinary Technician:

 Kim, Veterinary Assistant/Receptionist: Kim is a local to Cartersville who has worked in the veterinary industry since November of 2015.
 Her big heart and nurturing spirit for her pets started as a little girl and has grow significantly for all animals over the years.
 Kim and her husband, Ryan, reside in Euharlee, GA with their two daughters.
 Their fur-children include three dogs: Sugar, Chance and Huckleberry and two cats named Elsa and Copper.
-She is also the proud momma of a tortoise named Mud and several chickens.
+She is also the proud momma of a tortoise named Mud.

 Jennifer, Veterinary Assistant/Receptionist: Jennifer is a Cartersville native who has worked in the veterinary industry since 2008.
 She has a deep passion for all animals and offers not only her heart but also her compassion to her patients.
 Jennifer and her husband Michael, who is also a Cartersville native, have 6 children and six grandchildren they adore!
 They are also proud parents to both their maltese fur babies, Layla Mae and Jasper Joe.